ncatlab/nlab-content/pages/1472.md

 Apart from generalizing the notion of gauge [[Lie group]]s to [[Lie 2-group]]s and further, structural considerations in fundamental physics also led theoretical physicists to consider models for [[spacetime]] that are more general than than the notion of a [[smooth manifold]].
 In [[string theory]] [[spacetime]] is allowed to be more generally an [[orbifold]] or a generalization thereof, such as an [[orientifold]].
 The natural mathematical model for these generalized spaces are [[Lie groupoid]]s or, essentuially equivalently, _[[differentiable stack]]s_ .

-It is noteworthy that the notions of generalized gauge groups and the generalized spacetime models encountered this way have a natural common context: all of these are examples of a notion of smooth [[∞-groupoid]] modeled as differentiable [[∞-stack]]s: these we may call [[∞-Lie groupoid]]s.
+It is noteworthy that the notions of generalized gauge groups and the generalized spacetime models encountered this way have a natural common context: all of these are examples of [[smooth ∞-groupoid]]s.

 There is a natural mathematical concept that serves to describe contexts of such [[nLab:space|generalized space]]s: a [[nLab:gros topos|gros]] [[(∞,1)-topos]].
 The notion of [[schreiber:differential cohomology in an (∞,1)-topos]] provides a unifying perspective on the mathematical structure encoding the generalized [[gauge field]]s and generalized [[spacetime]] models encountered in modern theoretical physics in such a general context.